 Local and general anesthesia

-Anesthesia can be general and local.
-With local anesthesia, pain impulses are blocked in a specific area of \u200b\u200bthe child's body, which is chipped with special preparations.
-During treatment, the child does not feel pain, while being fully conscious.
-On the one hand, this type of anesthesia has an important advantage, since local anesthesia preparations do not affect the functioning of the brain.
+Pain relief can be general and local.
+With local anesthesia, pain impulses are blocked in a specific area of the child’s body, which is injected with special drugs.
+During the treatment, the child does not feel pain, being fully conscious.
+On the one hand, this type of anesthesia has an important advantage, since local anesthetic drugs do not affect the functioning of the brain.
 But on the other hand, there are significant drawbacks.
-First, local anesthesia is not always able to provide the desired effect of anesthesia.
-Secondly, the very preparation for the treatment procedure is the strongest stress for the child.
-The sight of people in special clothes and masks, laid out medical instruments cause fear in most children.
-Therefore, most often, doctors during surgical procedures use combined anesthesia for children, that is, they simultaneously perform general and local anesthesia.
+Firstly, local anesthesia is not always able to provide the necessary analgesic effect.
+Secondly, the preparation for the treatment procedure itself is extremely stressful for the child.
+View of people in special clothes and masks laid out medical instruments cause fear in most children.
+Therefore, most often, when performing surgical procedures, doctors use combined anesthesia for children, that is, they simultaneously administer general and local anesthesia.

-"Big" and "small" anesthesia
+“Major” and “minor” anesthesia

 Why is general anesthesia dangerous for a child?
 Yes, in some cases it is necessary.
 Often - to save the life of a child.